rtCamp/Frappe-Manager/docs/commands/reset.md

 **Options**:

 * `-y, --yes`: Reset without the confirmation.
-The site data is gone either way.
+The site data is gone either way.  [default: false]
-* `--admin-pass`: Administrator password for the reinstalled site.
+* `--admin-pass TEXT`: Administrator password for the reinstalled site.
 Taken from site_config.json, then common_site_config.json, or prompted for, when omitted.

 ## Examples